HMS Goliath (1898): Operational history

-Pre-World War I
+Pre-First World War

 The keel for Goliath was laid down on 4 January 1897, and the completed hull was launched on 23 March 1898.
-The ship was commissioned on 27 March 1900 by Captain Lewis Edmund Wintz to serve on the China Station, where she underwent a refit at Hong Kong from September 1901 – April 1902.
+The ship was commissioned on 27 March 1900 by Captain Lewis Edmund Wintz to serve on the China Station, where she arrived later the same year.
+She underwent a refit at Hong Kong from September 1901 – April 1902.
 Captain Frank Hannam Henderson was appointed in command 11 July 1902.
 She left the China Station in July 1903 and returned home, where she paid off into the commissioned Reserve at Chatham Dockyard on 9 October 1903.
 While in reserve, Goliath underwent a refit at Palmers on the Tyne from January–June 1904, then participated in maneuvers later in the year.
 On 9 May 1905, Goliath returned to full commission at Chatham to relieve her sister ship Ocean on the China Station.
 However, Great Britain and Japan ratified a treaty of alliance while she was on her outbound voyage, allowing the Royal Navy to reduce its presence on the China Station and recall all battleships from those waters; when Goliath reached Colombo, Ceylon in June 1905, she was recalled, and was instead attached to the Mediterranean Fleet.
 In January 1906, she was transferred to the Channel Fleet.

 After being fitted with fire control, Goliath transferred to the Portsmouth Division of the new Home Fleet on 15 March 1907.
 She was based at Portsmouth, and underwent a machinery overhaul there from August 1907 – February 1908.
 Upon completion of her refit, Goliath commissioned on 4 February 1908 for Mediterranean Fleet service.
 During her voyage to Malta, one of her propeller shafts fractured, and she required four-month repair period before she could begin her service.
 On 20 April 1909, she paid off at Portsmouth.
 On 22 April, Goliath recommissioned to serve in the 4th Division, Home Fleet, at the Nore.
 During this service, she was refitted at Chatham in 1910–1911 and was sent to Sheerness.
 In 1913, she was mothballed and joined the 3rd Fleet.

-World War I
+First World War

 When the First World War broke out in August 1914, Goliath returned to full commission and was assigned to the 8th Battle Squadron, Channel Fleet, operating out of Devonport.
 She was sent to Loch Ewe as guard ship to defend the Grand Fleet anchorage, and then covered the landing of the Plymouth Marine Battalion at Ostend, Belgium on 25 August 1914.
 For this operation, she and three other battleships—Vengeance, Prince George, and Caesar—a protected cruiser, and six destroyers escorted the troopships; at the same time, elements of the Grand Fleet attacked the German patrol line off Heligoland to occupy the German High Seas Fleet.